 Finding the causes of stillbirth

-Many parents still cannot be told why their baby died.
-Our researchers are investigating the causes of stillbirth, because without knowing why it's happening we can't find treatments or predict who may be at risk.
-This animation shows some of our work into finding the causes of stillbirth.
+Tommy’s researchers are investigating the causes of stillbirth because unless we know why it happens, we can't find treatments or predict who may be at risk.